How to Use an Instagram Poll to Generate Buzz & Engage with Your Audience

 This post was originally published on October 20th 2017, and was last updated on December 14th 2017.

-How to Create a Poll on Instagram
+How to Create an Instagram Poll

 Looking for new and fun ways to engage with your followers on Instagram?
 Want to get more direct feedback from your audience?
 Well Instagram has just introduced an awesome new feature on stories: Instagram Polling.